Mind and Body

 Calm Down Lawyers: Meditation Will Make You More Effective, Not Soft

-Attorney wellness is a top concern for many attorneys, bar associations, and firms.
-Meditation practices are being recommended to attorneys as a simple, cheap, effective and research-based way to ease and manage stress.
-Yet, one of the concerns I commonly hear lawyers, especially litigators, express is that they are worried that meditation will cause them…
+Mental wellness is a top concern for many attorneys, bar associations, and firms.
+Meditation practices are often recommended to attorneys as simple, cheap, effective and research-based ways to ease and manage stress.
+Yet, one of the concerns I commonly hear lawyers, especially litigators, express is that they are worried that meditation will cause them to…